TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ```

-Instead of just taking the first name letter, we take the first name and last name letters.
-"Carlos Smith" will have a hash code of "CS" this will surely narrow down our directories, and it's much better now, it will eliminate many duplicate hash codes from our directories.
+Instead of just taking the first name letter, we take the first name and last name letters. `"Carlos Smith"` will have a hash code of `"CS"` this will surely spread our students in more directories, it will eliminate many duplicate hash codes from being generated.

 ![Example of hashing a name using first name's first letter, and last name's first letter](./project_hash_map/imgs/00.png)

 But it still doesn't solve our problem, what if we have a very popular first name's first letter and surname's first letter?
 Then we are again with directories that are empty and other directories that are full, we need it easier for us to find the person we are looking for, so let's rework our hash code.